Sections

 What does TCF Canada Writing Task 3 ask you to do?

+The task is hard because it combines reading, synthesis, and opinion.
+You must show you understood both documents, but you also need to produce your own organized response.
 A safe structure is four parts: viewpoint one, viewpoint two, your position, and a short supporting reason.
-Each part can be only one or two sentences.
+Each part can be one or two sentences.

 | Part | Function | Signal phrase |